As an operations manager or director, you might be wondering:

 Standard work instructions are the lowest-level documents.
 They provide detailed instructions on how to perform procedures.
 They are the “how” of a procedure.
 They provide detailed guidance on how to perform a specific task at a given position and may relate to the workflow of operations sequences from one post to the other.

 - An SOP enforces the process of getting tasks or activities completed.
 They focus more on specific tools, methods, measurements, equipment, or even responsibilities.

 - Work instructions show how to perform the said procedure.
 They serve as a direction for implementing the processes outlined in the SOPs.

 Practical examples of SOPs vs. work instructions

-Take manufacturing companies, for example.
+Let's look at manufacturing companies as an SOP example.
 If you haven't achieved the lean stage (minimal waste manufacturing) in your production process, your SOPs should be straightforward and thorough.
 Procedures are needed for the actual, hands-on work stage and having everything perfectly planned should be of utmost importance.